Filtering by: General Session

 The opening keynote address will be given by American soprano Renée Fleming, a leading advocate for the study of the powerful connection between art and health.
 Renée serves as the World Health Organization Goodwill Ambassador for Arts and Health and was the former Artistic Advisor at Large to the John F. Kennedy Center for the Performing Arts.
 Renée partnered with Dr. Francis Collins from the National Institutes of Health to develop the Sound Health partnership, a collaboration between the National Institutes of Health, Kennedy Center, and National Endowment for the Arts, exploring the intersection of music, health, and neuroscience.

-Another highlight of the opening will be the presentation of the League’s Gold Baton award to American conductor Marin Alsop, Music Director Laureate and OrchKids Founder of the Baltimore Symphony Orchestra, Principal Guest Conductor of The Philadelphia Orchestra, Chief Conductor of the Ravinia Festival, Music Director of the National Orchestral Institute + Festival (NOI+F) at the University of Maryland, and Director of Graduate Conducting at the Johns Hopkins University’s Peabody Institute, among others.
+Another highlight of the opening will be the presentation of the League’s Gold Baton award to American conductor Marin Alsop, Music Director Laureate of the Baltimore Symphony Orchestra, Principal Guest Conductor of The Philadelphia Orchestra, Chief Conductor of the Ravinia Festival, Music Director of the National Orchestral Institute + Festival (NOI+F) at the University of Maryland, and Director of Graduate Conducting at the Johns Hopkins University’s Peabody Institute, among others.
 The award will be presented by Latin American conductor Jessica Rivero Altarriba, Assistant Conductor of the Utah Symphony and a Taki Alsop Fellowship Award Recipient from 2024-26.

 The Opening Session has been generously co-sponsored by Akustiks, HGA Architects & Engineers, and Schuler Shook.
+The Youth Orchestra performance at the Opening Session have been generously sponsored by BMI.

 View Event →